 Have you filed a claim within the last three years?

 Filing many claims within a short time can imply one thing.
 You often get your car damaged.
 Insurance companies may consider you as a high-risk driver.
 Being a high-risk driver doesn’t only mean higher rates to pay.
 You can also have non-renewal.

 For example, you filed a claim worth $2100 with a deductible of $1500.
 You just filed an at-fault claim two months ago.
 It is wiser to pay for the $600 that you will get out of pocket than get an increase in your rates.
 In addition, your insurer may not renew your policy.

 Have you saved money for emergency funds?

-It is understandable that many will find it hard to save money.
+Understandably, many will find it hard to save money.
 However, you may start from small amounts until you accumulate enough.
 It is not like you get into accidents every day.
 You must only use it for emergencies.

-One of the concerns that vehicle owners have is the consequences of lending their car and the driver got in an accident.
+One of the concerns that vehicle owners have is the consequences of lending their car and the driver getting in an accident.
 They may worry about whose insurance will cover the vehicle, the driver, the increase in insurance rates, and many others.
 Knowing the consequences and how the policy works for at-fault accidents caused by drivers not included in your policy is a must.

 Does my car insurance or my friend’s cover the vehicle?

 Here’s a real-life example: You lent your car to your friend because he will buy some groceries.
 On the way home, he hit a pole, and the car was damaged.
 You called your insurer and asked whether your insurance will still have to cover the repairs.
 Then, they told you that it would pay indeed.

 In most states, the vehicle owner’s car insurance will cover the vehicle in an at-fault accident, regardless of who is driving it.
 That is if the vehicle owner has comprehensive collision coverage.
 Remember that you have to pay the deductible for the insurance to kick in.